 - The Kegels should focus only on pelvic muscles and you should not flex other muscles like those of abdomen, thighs, or buttocks.

-- Make sure you breathe in and out instead of holding your breath while doing Kegels.
+- Make sure you continue breathing normally, and don’t hold your breath while doing Kegels.
 It improves concentration and efficiency of the movements and also helps you relax.

 - You can place one hand on your tummy to relax your pelvic muscles and tummy.